SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/configure-hosted-collector.md

 id: configure-hosted-collector
 title: Configure a Hosted Collector
 sidebar_label: Configure a Hosted Collector
-description: Hosted Collectors allow you to upload data stored in the cloud to Sumo Logic.
+description: Set up Hosted Collectors so you can move data from an Amazon S3 bucket or HTTP Source to Sumo Logic.
 ---

 :::note